noma4i/puppet-windows_updates/README.md

 # windows_updates

-Puppet module to install selected windows updates or mask of updated etc.
+Puppet module to install selected windows updates or mask of updates etc.

 #### How to use